-When you go thrift shopping do you find yourself making the thrifting mistake of only buying brand name items?
-For example, will you find yourself grabbing a top, not because you like it, but because it has a Lululemon tag or a Ralph Lauren tag attached?
-Yes, it is exciting to find name brand items for extremely low prices, but it becomes a problem when deep down you know that that you will never wear the item.
-Buying an item just because of the brand name is a huge thrifting mistake (and waste of money) because that item will most likely end up right back at the thrift store after a few months.
+When you go thrift shopping do you find yourself making the mistake of wanting to buy only brand-name items?
+For example, you may find yourself grabbing a top, not because you like it, but because it has a Lululemon tag or a Ralph Lauren tag attached.
+Yes, it is exciting to find name-brand items secondhand, but this becomes a problem when deep down you know you will never wear the item.

 This is the main question to ask yourself when thrifting.
-If you have any doubts about purchasing an item, try to think about others.
+If you have any doubts about purchasing an item, try thinking about others.
 Will someone else like the item more than you do?
 Don’t settle for an item you sort of like, especially when there’s a chance someone else may end up loving it.

 2. Does this item match your style?